grunkgrunk/MidiMusicNetwork/README.md

 Nodes can be placed on a grid and be connected to one another.
 When a node is pressed, it sends a package to all nodes connected to this node.
 Whenever a node receives a package it sends a midi-signal based on some data on the node object.
 If you have another program open that can listen for midi-signals, that program can be used with this one.
 I'm using it with Logic X to create arppeggios and small repeating melodies.

 ## How to use
+### Mouse actions
+Left-click on an empty region to create a node.
+Left click on an exsisting node to play that node.
+Middle-click to delete the node.
+Scroll on the node to change its' pitch (You can also use the arrow-keys for this).
+Drag with right-click to establish a connection between this node and another one.

+### Keyboard
+While hovering over a node, press 'm' to mute it and 'i' to make it receive packages from other nodes instantly.
+You can also bind keys 'a', 's', 'd', 'f', 'g' to play certain nodes.
+Hover the mouse over a node, then hold shift and press the key you want to bind.
+Hold space to enable sustain (Works like the sustain pedal on a piano).
+Press c to clear all nodes.

 ## Showcase
 For now I have created a little track that demonstrates what the program can do.
 This is what the program looked like when I created it: